It is with great pleasure that we invite you to the

 The Institute of Virology and Immunology, founded almost 50 years ago, has a long-standing history of interdisciplinary research in virology, cell biology and immunology.
 Following the establishment of the Research Center for Infectious Diseases in 1993, research in this field has been boosted by two recent exciting developments.
 In spring 2017, a new Helmholtz-Institute for RNA-based infection research (HIRI) was founded in Würzburg, located at the heart of the new biomedical campus.
-In summer 2017, new Max Planck Research Groups in “Systems Immunology” became operational.
-Both will continue to recruit leading scientists and cutting-edge technologies for infection research to Würzburg.
+It will continue to recruit leading scientists and cutting-edge technologies for infection research to Würzburg.

 We are convinced that we will have a very successful and stimulating 28th Annual Meeting of the Society for Virology in the beautiful city of Würzburg.

 The organising committee is looking forward to welcoming you all in Würzburg!